 Research

-So much of what we read today for learning and leisure involves interacting with technology and screens.
-Through this area of her research, Dr. Stiegler-Balfour is asking important questions about the intersection of technology and reading comprehension.
-Specifically, whether digital reading or the use of audiobooks are viable alternatives to print-based reading.
-One such study, for example, has found that college-aged readers with lower comprehension skills struggled more with digital reading compared to print, while their higher-skilled counterparts performed equally but less efficiently on digital devices (Stiegler-Balfour et al., 2023).
+This area of research explores how technology (e.g., tablets and e-readers) can impact reading comprehension, specifically whether digital reading and audiobooks can be viable alternatives to print.
+Through this tract, for example, one study found that college-aged readers with lower comprehension skills struggled more with digital reading compared to print, while higher-skilled readers performed equally but less efficiently on digital devices (Stiegler-Balfour et al., 2023).

-A key aspect of reading research is the use of standardized tests.
-Despite their widespread use, there’s limited research on which tests best predict comprehension in narrative versus expository texts.
+A key aspect of reading research is the use of standardized tests, but despite their widespread use, there’s limited research on which tests best predict comprehension in narrative versus expository texts.
 To close the gap in the literature, Stiegler-Balfour et al. (under review) compared three tests—MMCB, NDRT, and GMRT—and found the GMRT to be the most versatile, the MMCB best for expository texts, and the NDRT more suited for narratives, highlighting the importance of aligning test selection with specific research objectives.

-Building on her earlier work on processing misinformation and making inferences (e.g., Blanc et al., 2011; Cook et al., 2012), Dr. Stiegler-Balfour has explored how readers monitor a protagonist’s motives, causal relations, temporal information, and whether they routinely track spatial details.
-A key challenge in studying spatial information monitoring, for example, is the lack of understanding of the cognitive processes involved.
-A study by Smith et al. (2020) proposed that cuing—explicitly referencing earlier text—could explain how and when spatial information is monitored.
+This tract focuses on understanding the cognitive processes behind reading comprehension.
+Building on my earlier work on processing misinformation and making inferences (e.g., Blanc et al., 2011; Cook et al., 2012), I explored how readers monitor a protagonist’s motives, causal relations, temporal information, and whether they routinely track spatial details.
+A key challenge in studying spatial information monitoring is the lack of understanding of the cognitive processes involved.
+Smith et al. (2020) proposed that cuing—explicitly referencing earlier text—could explain how and when spatial information is monitored.
 Across six experiments, the study examined conditions under which spatial details became accessible or reactivated, with findings interpreted through the RI-Val model.

 Publications: